New method of bandlimited extrapolation: Angular Prolate Spheroidal Wave Functions

-In most of the extrapolation problems, the value of $\phi_n(t)$ is needed in the region $t\in\field{R}\setminus(-1,1)$.
+\begin{rem} In most of the extrapolation problems, the value of $\phi_n(t)$ is needed in the region $t\in\field{R}\setminus(-1,1)$.
 One of the standard methods to compute these values is to apply numerical quadrature techniques to the oscillatory integral in~\eqref{eq:PSWFs_EVP2} which reads as

 Gauss-type quadrature schemes tend to perform poorly in computing these integrals on account of the oscillatory nature of the integrand which deviates considerably from polynomials, specially for larger values of $\sigma$.
-There is a vast amount of literature devoted to treating such problems, for instance, see~\cite[Section~2.10]{DR1984}) and the references therein.
-The most convenient method that fits naturally into our setting is the method of Bakhvalov and Vasil'eva~\cite{BV1968} which, employing the series expansion~\eqref{eq:LegendreSeries}, yields the representation
+There is a vast amount of literature devoted to treating such problems, for instance, see~\cite[Section~2.10]{DR1984}) and the references therein. \end{rem} The problem of determination of $\phi_n(t)$ for $t\in\field{R}\setminus(-1,1)$ requires us to deal with the oscillatory integral in~\eqref{eq:PSWFs_EVP2}.
+The most convenient method that fits naturally into our setting is the method of Bakhvalov and Vasil'eva~\cite{BV1968} which, employing the series expansion in the Bouwkamp method~\cite{B1947} in terms of normalized Legendre polynomials ($\ovl{P}_n(t)=\sqrt{n+1/2}P_n(t)$),